codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/example-deploy-demochat-to-kubernetes-cluster.md

 5. Then just click on the button `Deploy`

 {:start="6"}
-6. The mongo service will appear on your kubernetes dashboard
+6. The mongo service will appear on your Kubernetes dashboard

 {:start="7"}
 7. Click on the button `Add New Service` to create a Demochat service